holger1411/noslider.js/README.md

 - Works in all browser´s on all OS.
 Even Opera Mobil on your Xbox in quirks mode support this!
 - You don´t need npm, bower, a CDN or anything else to implement it and to run it.
 - You dont need to add any code or script.
-- The noslider.js build never fails.
+- The noslider.js build´s never fails.
 - There was NEVER a bug in it.
 - No security problems.
 - No bored site visitors.
-- 0% performance impact on your page load.
+- No performance impact on your page load!
+Any page speed tool loves noslider.js!
-- Google love it!
+- Google love it, too!
 - Works with jQuery, mootools, dojo and ANY JS framework on this planet.
 There are just a few YUI issues...
-- Supports even Angular, Angular 2 & React!
+- Supports other popular JS frameworks out-of-the-box!
+Even Angular, Angular 2 & React implement it already!
 - Wordks with WordPress, Joomla, Drupal and any other CMS.
-To plugin or modul installation is needed.
+No plugin or modul installation is needed.
-- Used by huge companies like Nike & Coke
+- Used by huge companies like Nike & Coke.
+Just Apple don´t get it...

 ## Installation